TYPuzzler/TYPuzzler.github.io/reports/Week 6 Report.md

 ### Margaret
 - Improved UI of the pages.
 Added instructions and explanations, and made the typing interface more intuitive.
 ### Bowen
+- Created grayscale filtering on images and puzzle pieces
+- Used logs and text files to store metadata and inventory
 ### Chris
 - Finished the typing exercise functionality of the project
 - Added hard-coded versions of the various puzzle reward components in the application.